A path name specifies file locations, for example,

 Specify a location independent of where MATLAB is installed.

-toolboxes contain functions with that name.
-For example, to open the
+contain functions with that name.
+For example, to open the file for the

 Locate method files.
 For example, to check if a

 plot method exists for the time series object,